-- name (string, required): the name of the geometry attribute to define. - type (string, required): the geometry attribute's type. - value (any MaterialX type, optional): the value to assign to that attribute for this geometry; if extern=true, this is the default value of the attribute to use if the geometry file does not actually define the attribute value. - extern (boolean, optional): if true, declares the existence of an externally-defined geometry attribute with a particular name and type; the implementation is expected to retrieve the value of this attribute for the current geometry during evaluation. extern is most commonly used with geom/regex/collection set to a large amount of geometry, perhaps all.
-Defaults to false.
+- name (string, required): the name of the geometry attribute to define. - type (string, required): the geometry attribute's type. - value (any MaterialX type, optional): the value to assign to that attribute for this geometry.

 For example, one could specify a texture ID value associated with a geometry: